What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 As mentioned earlier, these bites look like small red bumps that are raised on the skin.

-They might be a bit larger than the mosquito bite and can cause a stinging sensation, skin rashes, swelling in that area, anaphylaxis, shortness of breath, etc.
+They’re a bit larger than the mosquito bite and can cause a stinging sensation, skin rashes, swelling, etc.

 Want to Let the Pros Handle It?